PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 nested lowerer helper that directly executes more than one conversion pass;
 every `_run_*` conversion cluster delegates to a dedicated orchestration module.

+The next context-consolidation boundary is characterized without production changes.
+Twenty-one dedicated orchestration context classes expose the exact same frozen `model_ir`, `layout_state`, and `diagnostics` identity contract.
+Their twenty-two construction sites consist of eighteen main-session contexts, two target-specific helper contexts, and two child constant-fold/cast contexts.
+No site stores an option, callback, or other hidden policy in these types, and none of the owner modules imports the lowerer.
+This makes a single core ModelIR-pass context owned by `ConversionSession` a mechanical next step while keeping callback-bearing parent contexts separate.